 Supply & Demand Dynamics

-Drilling activities, in particular footage drilled, drives the demand for drill bits.
+Drilling activities, in particular, footage drilled, drives the demand for drill bits.
 Although rig count would be the closest indicator of the demand, it is still not representative.
 As an example flat or even declining rig count may be coupled with increased demand for drill bits as drilling efficiency is improved, and longer directional and/or lateral wells are drilled.
 The size of the global drill bit market is expected to grow around 5% per annum from 2013 to 2019, from 2,600 units to 3,000.

 The top 3 suppliers of Drill Bits are Schlumberger, Baker Hughes GE and Halliburton who have dominated the market for many years.
 More than 75% of the market is supplied by these companies.
 There is a visible trend of integrating drill bits with the bottom hole assembly and in many cases may provide more efficient drilling.
-This would be in favor of big integrated service companies such as Schlumberger, Baker Hughes GE and Halliburton.
+This would be in favour of big integrated service companies such as Schlumberger, Baker Hughes GE and Halliburton.
 There are more drill bits suppliers available, such as NOV, Varel, Tercel and more.

 Although Oil & Gas industry is the biggest user of Polycrystalline Diamonds Compact material that is used in PDC bits, it is widely used in other industries, such as precision cutting (non-metal), hard rock mining and construction.
-Increase in demand for PDC material in those industries, may have a significant impact on PDC bits prices.
+Increase in demand for PDC material in those industries may have a significant impact on PDC bits prices.
 Yet, this may be balanced out by increasing production capacity of PDC material, as PDC bits are gradually taking away the share from Roller Cone bits.

 New Entrants is Low